ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 ## Uniqueness and Namespacing

-Each GLUE URN is globally unique identifier.
+Each GLUE URI is globally unique identifier.
-An organization can be identified by multiple GLUE URNs, but each distinct GLUE URN can only refer to a single organization.
+An organization can be identified by multiple GLUE URIs, but each distinct GLUE URI can only refer to a single organization.
-If multiple External Authorities have issued identifiers for the same organization (e.g., the organization has both a Dun & Bradstreet number and a Private Enterprise Number), then the same organization can be identified by GLUE URNs differentiated by the Authority Identifier.
+If multiple External Authorities have issued identifiers for the same organization (e.g., the organization has both a Dun & Bradstreet number and a Private Enterprise Number), then the same organization can be identified by GLUE URIs differentiated by the Authority Identifier.

 It is assumed that most registered organizational entity identification schemes already handle any namespacing necessary to achieve uniqueness as part of the External Identifier.
-However, if collisions are possible within the set of possible external identifiers for an Authority Identifier scheme, then further namespacing is necessary at the GLUE URN level.
+However, if collisions are possible within the set of possible external identifiers for an Authority Identifier scheme, then further namespacing is necessary at the GLUE URI level.
 Such namespacing could be done by allocating multiple Authority Identifiers.
-The combination of the Authority Identifier and the External Identifier MUST result in a unique GLUE URN.
+The combination of the Authority Identifier and the External Identifier MUST result in a unique GLUE URI.

 For example, assume there is an External Authority FEA that provides identifiers for organizations in Singapore and South Korea.
 The identifiers issued in